BHAAA-ZLM/BHAAA-ZLM.github.io/docs/Biology/Struct/protein_purification.md

     - After the run, put the pump into ddH2O.
 Run the washing method and turn off the lamp.

 1. Peak fractions were pooled and examined with SDS-PAGE.
 The protein can be stored at -80°C.

+    - During SDS-PAGE, the other side should be sealed with either a new gel, or an old one stuck reversely into the slot.
+So that the buffer will stay inside slot at all times.
+    - The gel could be run at 180V for 45 minutes.
+    - Stain with the gel staining machine.
 1. Protein is concentrated to a good concentration for cryo-EM analysis.